Frequently Asked Questions

 Simplify3D Software is an electronic download.
 Following your purchase, a verification email will be sent to you from email@example.com.
 You can follow the instructions in this email to download and install the software.
 If you do not see this email within 30 minutes, please check your spam folders.
 Please Contact Us if you need additional help locating the verification email.
 If you ever need to download the software again in the future, you can do this by logging in to your Simplify3D account on our website and then proceeding to the Downloads page.

 During the checkout process, please select that the license is “for someone else” and enter the name and email address of the person who will be using the software.
 After completing the purchase, the order confirmation will be sent directly to you, while the software download instructions will be sent to the licensee.

 If you need to add an additional license to your account, please complete the normal checkout process making sure that you enter the same email address that is currently associated with your account.
 If the same email address is used, the new license will be automatically merged into your existing account.

 Yes, we currently offer a 25% discount to makerspaces and robotics teams.
 The team or space needs to be an official part of the school in order to qualify for the discount.
 Please review our Education page for more details.
-Once you are ready to place your order, please select the “Education programs” option on our Contact Form and include details about how you will be using the software in your organization, and how many licenses you would need to purchase.
+Once you are ready to place your order, please select the “Education programs” option on our Contact Form.
 Please contact us prior to placing your order, as this discount cannot be applied after the purchase has been submitted.